Elizabeth M. Coggs: State Senate

-In 2012, instead of running for re-election to the Assembly, she chose to run for the vacant Sixth District State Senate seat previously held by her cousin Spencer Coggs.
+In 2012, instead of running for re-election to the Assembly, she chose to run for the vacant Sixth Senate district, previously held by her cousin Spencer Coggs.
 Her July 2012 call to the mostly-black voters at an inner-city candidate forum to "vote for someone who looks like you" led to accusations that she was attacking Assemblywoman Sandy Pasch, the only white candidate in the race to replace Coggs in her 10th Assembly district seat (Pasch's current seat was eliminated by the Republican-led legislature during the most recent redistricting, and she had moved into the new 10th district).
-All her opponents were African-American, but several African-American candidates at the forum decried her remarks as racist.
+All her opponents were African-American, but several African-American candidates at the forum decried Coggs' remarks as racist.
 None of Pasch's opponents had held elected office.
 "I don't think anyone should vote for anyone on account of their skin color", opponent Ieshuh Griffin said of Coggs' remarks.
 "It's not about color."

 Coggs' predecessor, Polly Williams, describing Pasch as "a White suburban woman" who "can't win in her own district", expressed concern that inner-city seats such as hers could be lost to white Democrats due to alleged machinations by "non-Black forces from outside the community".
 She lost the Democratic primary (tantamount to election in this inner-city seat) to County Supervisor Nikiya Harris.
 The 10th district Democratic nomination was taken by Pasch, with over 60% of the vote.